wbreeze/wind_and_water/_posts/2020-03-29-between-borders.md

 in my carry-on.
 I'm starting to shake a little.
 I stand and focus on my breathing, my eyes looking to the horizon out of the window.

-Every once in a while, agent Abel has more questions.
-At one point he asks the name of my friend and asks me if he is a national.
+At one point agent Abel asks the name of my friend and asks me if he is a national.
 Yes, he is a national.
 "Did you know that the border was closed, yes or no?"
 No. I relied on the information from my friend.
 I show them a text from my friend, that the person